 In countries like Canada, you are advised to apply at least 30 days in advance.
 Let's say you're studying in Canada and you apply for an extension.
 Even if you couldn't get the application completely processed before the expiration, you'll be given an "implied status".

-With an “implied status”, you are allowed to continue with your study while the application is fully processed and determined.
-This applied for those who applied in advance.
+With an "implied status", you are allowed to continue with your study while the application is fully processed and determined.
+This applied to those who applied in advance.
 If you fail to apply in advance, you may be penalized and fined.

 Sometimes, people run late because they are too busy.
 If you know you usually don't have time, find out if there is an online route that the government provided themselves to make the reapplication simple.
 If there is, your problem is half solved.

 In conclusion, whether you do it online or just follow the traditional route at the immigration office, what really matters is that you follow the legal route and apply in time.
-It is better to stay legally with your peace of mind than hide from the law because you don’t want to be caught.
+It is better to stay legally with your peace of mind than hiding from the law because you don't want to be caught.